The real football factory: the South Asian connection to English football

 Much of artist Jamie Holman’s work examines working class and football culture.
 Now he wants to challenge certain aspects with new pieces made in Pakistan.

 Here’s a fact that may surprise you: almost 70 per cent of the world’s footballs are made in Pakistan.
-It certainly surprised Jamie Holman, a Blackburn-born artist whose work focuses on the intersection of class, cultural memory and Britishness.
+It certainly surprised Jamie Holman, a Blackburn-based artist whose work focuses on the intersection of class, cultural memory and Britishness.

 So you could also say that Jamie is a surprising choice for a residency organised by Art of Small Talk, a collaborative community arts organisation in Islamabad, the Pakistani capital.
 But his work – be it his ceramic truncheons that critique the mundanity of British police violence, or his great union banners that join the dots between 18th century industry and the rave scene – has a willingness to think critically about our culture and sit with complicated stories, whatever their origins.
 Then there’s his diehard love of football, notably of Blackburn Rovers FC.
 And, finally, there’s his passion for the people that make up his hometown.